freelawproject/free.law/README.md

 SSL is configured in Amazon Certificate Manager (ACM), which will handle auto-renewals and hopefully everything else.

+Finally, additional security-related headers are inserted via a lambda@edge CloudFront function, [as described here][lambda].

 All in all, this is a pretty killer set up.
-Most clients will get served by CloudFront and it will be incredibly fast.
+Most clients will get served by CloudFront and it will be incredibly fast with decent security headers.
 Clients that go to http://www.free.law will suffer three redirections:

  - First they get redirected to https://www.free.law
  - Then they get redirected to http://free.law